flag0010/GOOGA/README.md

 where the columns are line_name, chromosome, interval, genotype

-Also the test data contains a list of all lines you wish to consider for ordering scaffolds, it's called `LVR.f2set.txt`, an estimate of the intitial intra-scaffold recombinantion rates called `LVR.isr.txt`, and a file of error rates called `LVR.er2.txt`.
+Also the test data contains a list of all segregating lines you wish to consider for ordering scaffolds, it's called `LVR.f2set.txt`, an estimate of the intitial intra-scaffold recombinantion rates called `LVR.isr.txt`, and a file of error rates called `LVR.er2.txt`.

 Finally, the genetic algorithm code is called `parallel.genet.alg.final.py`.
 It was written to be run on a multiprocessor system and can make use of parallelism.
 It takes several flags at runtime.
-To get these flags simply run:
+To get help on these flags simply run:

 `python parallel.genet.alg.final.py --help`